draber/rpg-monster-cards/readme.md

 Printable RPG character cards

 ## Configuration
 The main system configuration file is `src/config/config.json`.
-Most items here relate to data generation. `js` is used to configure the JavaScript Bundler, `storageKeys` define the keys used in `localStorage`. `userCharacters.inLibrary` is meant to be used by the character library; this is for now experimental and not in use.
+Most items here relate to data generation. `js` is used to configure the JavaScript Bundler, `storageKeys` define the keys used in `localStorage`. `userCharacters.inLibrary` is meant to be used by the character library; it is for now experimental and not in use.

 ## System data
 _Ghastly Creatures_ uses various data sources; all files in the root of `src/data/` are generated, the files in `src/config` and `src/data/raw` serve as sources.
 The actual character list needs to be available via HTTP and thus lives at `public/js/characters.json`.